WaRxChaMpioN/FTELabWork/README.md

 # FTELabWork
-codes and data of Openfoam and others done on FTE lab pc
+codes and data of Openfoam and others done in FTE lab pc